 - (1) A write up explaining your technique in solving the BVP, and the initial values you ended up using to find α, β .
 Attach a plot of α and β , and state the error between your angles and the true angles $(\pi, 0)$. - (2) A script or diary file for your derivative computations. - (3) A script or diary file for your integration.
-Circle your answer for the shortest path! - (4) A script or diary file for your best fitting curve (Use linear algebra, not the "Basic Fitting" tools!)
-You don't need to output the matrices, but you should show your final coefficients. - (5) A Maple worksheet showing your arc length computations, and a plot of the curve on the torus.
-You can use the sample worksheet that can be downloaded from our class website.
+Circle your answer for the shortest path! - (4) A script or diary file for your best fitting curve (Use linear algebra, not the "Basic Fitting" tools!) - (5) A Matlab plot of the final (best) path.